College App Essay: Long Answer

 You can read the refund policy for summer workshops here: https://classes.aphomeschoolers.com/pages/refunds/

 Maya Inspektor has almost two decades of experience teaching AP English Language and AP English Literature via PA Homeschoolers.
-As a teacher, her passion and strength lies in helping students bring out their own writing voices and work through the process of revision.
-She has informally helped students with admissions essay writing for years, and she has offered these workshops since the summer of 2016.
-If you have any further questions, don't hesitate to e-mail minspektor@gmail.com.)
+As a teacher, her passion and strength lie in helping students bring out their own writing voices and work through the process of revision.
+She has offered these workshops since the summer of 2016.
+If you have any further questions, don't hesitate to e-mail minspektor@gmail.com.